Should I teach English in Thailand? The answer is yes! Here’s my top tips and advice for teaching English abroad in Thailand.

 I actually only taught here for a month whilst doing my CELTA course in Chiang Mai with International House.

 I taught adults and the experience was unbelievably good.
 Thais are very willing to learn English.
 They’re also polite, friendly and patient people.
 I spoke to many expats teaching English here at the time and they were very happy teachers!

 For travellers on the road who want to make a pit-stop and earn some extra money, most schools and agencies will allow teachers to sign only a six-month contract.
 That’s really great news for teachers who have wanderlust like Teacake and easily get itchy feet!

-I’m not going to beat around the bush here: Thailand is not going to allow you to save buckets of money like China or Korea can.
+I’m not going to beat around the bush here: Thailand is not going to allow you to save buckets of money like China or South Korea can.
 However, when you take into consideration the cost of living here, you’re going to be comfortable and Thailand is just so soul-fulfilling!